mpvoss/learny/README.md

 ##  🌟 Introduction

 Language models are vast oceans of knowledge, and Learny is your compass.
-Spark curiosity, visualize with concept maps, build mastery with spaced repition flash cards, measure progress with quizzes.
+Spark curiosity, visualize with outlines, build mastery with spaced repition flash cards, measure progress with quizzes.

 <p align="center">
   <img src = "./docs/chat.png" >